AlinResources/RogueAVDatabase/README.md

 # RogueAVDatabase
 This is a Fake Antivirus vault when the users can download and test fake antiviruses.WARNING!
 Malware Ahead.
 What is contain?
-Rogue Antiviruses,Rogue Antispywares,Rogue Registry Cleaners,Fake Optimizers,Fake Defragmenters,DesktopHIjack,Warnings spywad popups,renos,FakeAlert And Many more samples.
+Rogue Antiviruses,Rogue Antispywares,Rogue Registry Cleaners,Fake Optimizers,Fake Defragmenters,DesktopHIjack,Warnings spywad popups,renos,FakeAlert,Some PUP And PUA And Many more samples.

 # Database project by Alin Tecsan